 - 1. Medical materials, except those of a general nature.
 The most up-to-date information is available through electronic resources such as Medlineplus and Pubmed. - 2.
 Exhaustive Montana or Cascade County materials (collected by the Montana State Historical Library or the Cascade County Archival Library); - 3.
 Materials for the specialist or professional reader, such as doctors or lawyers, are housed in a variety of special libraries; - 4.
-College or university level course materials, which are housed at the University of Providence, and other state colleges and universities; - 5.
-K-12 course and teaching materials, housed at school libraries or Montana Office of Public Instruction (OPI); - 6.
-Genealogical materials other than those of a general nature (housed at special genealogical libraries such as the Great Falls Genealogical Society Library); - 7.
-Self-published materials not related to Great Falls, Cascade County or Montana Exceptions to this rule can be made on a case by case basis. - 8.
+College or university level course materials, which are housed at the University of Providence, and other state colleges and universities; - K-12 course and teaching materials, special education curricula and text books, Genealogical materials other than those of a general nature (housed at special genealogical libraries such as the Great Falls Genealogical Society Library); - 6.
+Self-published materials not related to Great Falls, Cascade County or Montana Exceptions to this rule can be made on a case by case basis. - 7.
 Formats not collected by GFPL include MP3 CD, Playaway, BluRay, Audio Cassettes, Video cassettes, text books, donations over 10 years old